-Prerequisites: CMAE 1514 Safety Awareness and CMAE 1550 DC Power Corequisite: CMAE 1552 AC Power and troubleshooting more complex circuits.
+Prerequisite: CMAE 1514 Safety Awareness and CMAE 1550 DC Power Corequisite: CMAE 1552 AC Power

+This course introduces the learner to motor control components and provides them with a basic knowledge of control circuitry.
+The learner will build on his/her experiences for basic electricity by designing, building, and troubleshooting more complex circuits.
 Devices such as contactors, motor-starters, relays, timers, mechanical, and proximity switches are used.
 Electronic motor controls and programmable devices such as variable frequency drives are introduced.
 Transfer Curriculum Goal(s): none